animeshjain2/Age-Detection/README.md

 Person's Age detection in real time using Convolutional neural networks and Caffe Framework is used in this pre-trained model.

+## Method:

+* Firstly, faces are detected in the frame using the caffe model res10_300x300_ssd_iter_140000.caffemodel.
+* Secondly, age of every person is predicted also using caffe models age_net.
 ## Platform:
 Ubuntu 16.04\
 Python 3.8.3